MonCaptain/klotski-solver/README.md

 # klotski-solver
-Final Project for CSC212 Data Structures and Algorithms Course.
+Final Project for my Data Structures and Algorithms Course.

 It is recommended to use a linux OS for this project.